xibz/spec/links.md

 ## Propagation

-Span propogation will be handled differently depending on the protocol that is used.
+Span propagation will be handled differently depending on the protocol that is used.
 This proposal will not cover the technical details but will cover various use cases that can occur in large systems.
-A separate technical design document can be found [here](TODO/link/to/tech/doc) for those who want some guidance on how propagation could be handled for a given protocal
+A separate technical design document can be found [here](TODO/link/to/tech/doc) for those who want some guidance on how propagation could be handled for a given protocol

 ### Partial CDEvent Support